-Hani Morgan is an associate professor of education at the University of Southern Mississippi (USM) in the Department of Curriculum, Instruction, and Special Education.
+Hani Morgan is a professor of education at the University of Southern Mississippi (USM) in the Department of Curriculum, Instruction, and Special Education.
 As an undergraduate student at Rider College, now Rider University, he majored in philosophy and developed a strong interest in education when he read John Dewey’s philosophy of education.
 Shortly after graduating from Rider, Morgan accepted his first teaching position for a K-8 school in Trenton, New Jersey, where he taught for two years.
 He then moved to New York City to attend graduate school.
 Achieving a high GPA in philosophy at Rider helped him to be admitted to one of the world’s leading colleges of education—Teachers College, Columbia University—where he finished two postgraduate degrees.
 When Morgan attended Teachers College, he continued to be interested in different philosophies of education but also developed interests in international education, technology, and curriculum theory.
 His first master’s degree from Columbia’s Teachers College was in curriculum and teaching, and his second master’s degree was in international education.